 If there was an award for the best playground in Sydney’s west as voted by families, we think Strathfield Park would be a top contender!
-We have been a number of times since it re-opened in September 2017, and it would definitely get my vote at the moment.
+We’ve been lots of times since it re-opened in September 2017, and it would definitely get my vote still.
 There are just so many fun play spaces, such variety of play equipment, thrills for kids of different ages and great facilities.

 Chalmers Road Side of Strathfield Park